Aleksandre2221/Aleksandre2221/README.md

 • ✅ **Discipline & Consistency:** I keep a steady learning and problem-solving streak, which you can see here on GitHub or my on <a href="https://leetcode.com/u/1PdeKXvscm/">LeetCode</a> profile.

 • 🛠️ **Skills:** I have hands-on experience with Python, SQL, Excel, and data visualization tools.
-Check out my portfolio projects to see them in action.
+Check out my <a href="https://github.com/Aleksandre2221/DA_Portfolio_Projects/blob/main/README.md">Portfolio Projects</a> to see them in action.

 • 🔥 **Passion:** I enjoy analyzing data and building projects that solve real problems.
 My GitHub profile reflects this dedication.